wp-plugins/the-casengo-chat-widget/readme.txt

 <div>
   <ol>
     <li>
-      If you don't have a Casengo account already, <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\" title=\"Casengo signup page\">please create one</a> now.
+      If you don't have a Casengo Live Chat account already, <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\" title=\"Casengo signup page\">please create one</a> now.
 Please note the subdomain assigned to you when you sign up.
 You can also find your subdomain information in the confirmation email you received after signing up.
     </li>
     <li>
       In the administration section of your WordPress site, hit the 'plugins' option and then select 'add new'.
     </li>
     <li>
-      Search for Casengo.
+      Search for Casengo Live Chat.
     </li>
     <li>
       Click 'Install Now'.